prakashgour/webservices/ShopsAPI_gradle/README.md

-hopsAPI
+ShopsAPI

+Please read below instructions to use API.

-Deploy the ShopsAPI.war in the Application server of host and then use the localhost and 8090 in the below given URI’s and test the all the operation in postman.
+##Deploy the ShopsAPI.war in the Application server of host and then use the localhost and 8090 in the below given URI’s and test the all the operation in postman.

-To create the shop use below format
+##To create the shop use below format
 URI: http://localhost:8090/shopapi/shops
 Method: POST
 Headers: